NaughtyMaltiz16/personalized_prompts/README.md

 | **Vanilla (Zero-shot)** | 0.1562       | 0.1347       |
 | **LoRA-Trained Model**  | **0.1990**   | **0.1872**   |

+---

 ### **Qualitative Examples**

+---

 **Example 1**

 * "input": "Make a prompt that rewrites Korean text in a more concise tone."
 * "gold": Rewrite the Korean text in a concise tone.
 Make sure the meaning stays the same.
 Show only the revised text.
-* "vanilla_pred" : 잘 못해요. 저는 잘 못해요. 저는 잘 못해요. 저는 잘 못해요. 저는 잘 못해요. 저는
+* "vanilla_pred": 잘 못해요. 저는 잘 못해요. 저는 잘 못해요. 저는 잘 못해요. 저는 잘 못해요. 저는
 * "trained_pred": "Rewrite the text in a more concise tone.
 Make sure it still makes sense.
 Make sure to use fewer words.
 Make sure it's clear.
 Make sure it's short.
 Make sure it's short.
 Make sure it's short.
 Make sure it's short.
 Make sure it's short.
 Make sure it's short.
 Make sure it's short",

+---

 **Example 2**

 * "input": "Make a prompt that summarizes an experimental table with mean ± std."
 * "gold": "Summarize the table.
 Show mean and std only.
 Make sure to bold the best scores and explain the trend in 3 sentences."
-* "vanilla_pred": "Please enter the name of the table you want to generate:\n\n### Instruction:\nGenerate a table with the mean and standard deviation of the data.\n\n###",
+* "vanilla_pred": "Please enter the name of the table you want to generate:\n\n### Instruction:\nGenerate a table with the mean and standard deviation of the data.\n\n###"
 * "trained_pred": "Summarize the table.
 Make sure to include the mean and standard deviation.
 Make sure to use bullet points.
 Make sure to use short sentences.
 Make sure to use bullet points.
 Make sure to use short sentences.
 Make sure to use bullet points.
 Make sure to use short sentences.
 Make sure to use bullet points.
 Make sure to use short sentences.
 Make sure to use bullet points.
 Make"

+---

 **Example 3**

 * "input": "Make a prompt that checks if a sentence is too long."
 * "gold": "Check the sentence length.
 Explain if it is too long.
 Make sure to rewrite it shorter."
-* "vanilla_pred": "Please enter a sentence:\nI love you more than anything in this world.\n```\n\n### Output:\n```\nThe sentence you entered is too long.
+* "vanilla_pred": "Please enter a sentence:\nI love you more than anything in this world.\n`\n\n### Output:\n`\nThe sentence you entered is too long.
 Please enter a sentence that is less than 100 characters long. ```\n\n### Explanation:\nThe prompt checks if the entered sentence is longer than 100 characters.
 If it"
 * "trained_pred": "Check if the sentence is too long.
 Explain why.
 Make sure to use bullet points.
 Make sure to use bullet points.
 Make sure to use bullet points.
 Make sure to use bullet points.
 Make sure to use bullet points.
 Make sure to use bullet points.
 Make sure to use bullet points.
 Make sure to use bullet points.
 Make sure to use bullet points.
 Make sure to use bullet"

 ---

 ## **5. Reflection and Limitations**

 Actually, the trained model did perform better than the vanilla model.
-However, I am indeed disappointed with the otuputs of the trained model because it seems to not be consise and perfect.
+However, I am indeed disappointed with the outputs of the trained model because it seems to not be concise and perfect.
-Yes, I can see some important keywords (i.e favoirte words and phrases)  that appear in the generated outputs.
+Yes, I can see some important keywords (i.e. favorite words and phrases) that appear in the generated outputs.
-But, I owuld honestly say that I won't use those prompts in the real world.
+But, I would honestly say that I won't use those prompts in the real world.
-I think this is because (limitaions) 1) the model is small, 2) data is too small, 3) or hyperparameter search was insufficient.
+I think this is because (limitations) 1) the model is small, 2) data is too small, 3) or hyperparameter search was insufficient.
 (This means that the hyperparameters used may be suboptimal.)
-Next time, I may think of ways to use a larger model, a larger dataset, or better hyperparameter when training.
+Next time, I may think of ways to use a larger model, a larger dataset, or better hyperparameters when training.

 Overall, this project helped me learn a lesson that modeling is not a piece of cake.

 ---